 My Experience Blogging

 I started blogging about three years ago as a way to promote my books.
+Sadly, I didn’t have the resources that are available today to help newbie bloggers.
 After working my tail off for two years (without selling many books or making any money), I changed the direction of the blog.
 My goal now is to educate people in personal finance and make money too (not just sell books).

 My 5 Biggest Mistakes